 Most of us work, socialize and spend our time in various ways, sometimes productively and sometimes simply for relaxation.
 How we spend our time is also a vote.

 This is a little less concrete than where you spend your money and time.
 But what you give your attention to is also a form of vote.
 All of us are bombarded each day with messages, ads and content vying for our awareness.
 You can’t possibly concentrate on everything happening around you, so you must choose what and whom to pay attention to.

 I hope this quick post and exercise is a useful and helpful reminder to reflect on the votes we all make each day.
 If together we make better choices, we can affect real change in our personal lives and in the world around us.

 Please feel free to share in the comments below your thoughts on everyday votes you have made that you are proud of!
 What do you hope to change this fall?

-By Rink Dickinson, Equal Exchange President Equal Exchange was founded as an alternative trade organization…30 October 2018
+Equal Exchange was founded as an alternative trade organization (ATO) with the mission of connecting…30 October 2018